From genetic predisposition to environmental exposure

 Epidemiology, human genetics and environmental sciences research

 We offer a supportive and thriving research culture, including many grant-funded projects and high-profile partnerships with other health and community organizations.
-Our department collaborates with the Center for Infectious Diseases, Human Genetics Center and the Southwest Center for Occupational and Environmental Health on a wide range of topics.
+Our department collaborates with the Center for Infectious Diseases, Human Genetics Center, Southwest Center for Occupational and Environmental Health and the Center for Health Equity on a wide range of topics.

 Our research interests and efforts include: